Why rest days are important

 When should you take a break from training?

-How much rest you need is largely dependent on how you feel at any given time.
+How much rest you need is largely dependent on the individual but you can go by how you feel at any given time.

 A generally accepted rule of thumb is that you should take a rest day after each day of intense training, with plenty of sleep, to ensure that you avoid accidentally overtraining.